dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 ## Machine Translation

-Now that we have the video transcripts, we can use the [Translate API](cloud.google.com/translate?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221) to, uh, translate them.
+Now that we have the video transcripts, we can use the [Translate API](cloud.google.com/translate?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221) to... uh... translate them.

 Alright folks, this is where the stuff starts to get wild 🤪.